migueljr51/PythonSuperstoreDataCleaning/README.md

 ---
 # Data Structure
-The companies main database structure as seen below consists of one table: Superstore, with a total row count of 9994 records.
-A description of each table is as follows:
+The companies main data structure as seen below consists a .csv file: Superstore, with a total row count of 9994 records.
+A description of the .csv is as follows:

 ![alt text](ERD.png)